Table of Contents

 For instance, if you don’t have any insight into what items are slow-moving and taking up storage space, then it will be harder to identify how much obsolete inventory you’re accumulating.

-By implementing technology to easily track inventory activity, you’re given insights into key metrics, such as average days of inventory on hand or inventory turnover rate, which can help you quickly identify product that might become obsolete due to a slower sales cycle.
+By implementing technology to easily track inventory activity, you’re given insights into key metrics, such as average days of inventory on hand or inventory turnover rate, which can help you quickly identify products that might become obsolete due to a slower sales cycle.

 Lack of inventory transparency